MS Signs vs. Symptoms: What is the Babinski Sign?

 Corticospinal tract neurons are referred to as “upper motor neurons” but they do not control muscles directly.
 Neurons in the ventral horn that directly innervate (or stimulate) muscle are called lower motor neurons.
 It is damage in lower motor neurons which causes atrophy of muscle, while damage in upper motor neurons does not.

-A positive Babinski sign indicates damage or lesions along the corticospinal tract.
+The Babinski sign indicates damage or lesions along the corticospinal tract.

 “If I have a positive Babinski reflex, what symptoms might I experience?”